dmccrearytg/copilot-metadata/docs/glossary.md

 A type of directed edge in a graph where one concept vertex (the broader) encompasses or is more general than another concept vertex (the narrower).
 This relationship is used to build hierarchical structures within the graph.

-#### Chat History
+#### Chat History (User)

-A collection of all messages, transactions, and interactions that have occurred in a chat session.
-This historical data is used for analysis, training chat models, or reviewing past interactions to enhance user experience and system functionality.
+A collection of all prior questions and answers in a session created by a user.
+Our goal is to allow each user to view their prior chat histories.

 #### Chat Log